Components

 Instances of this component in production

-• Links can substitute for secondary buttons.
-It is not always necessary to pair a secondary button with a primary button.
-In the example below a link can also suffice for a non-primary action.
+- Links can substitute for secondary buttons.
+It’s not always necessary to pair a secondary button with a primary button.
+In the example below, a link also works well for a non-primary action.

 Code usage